aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 tells Dafny we want to define a type named `AwsKmsArn`.

 1. `arn: AwsArn` means that base type is `AwsArn`.
-To define the correctness of this `AwsArn` we need an instance that we can use.
+To define the constraints of this subset type, we need a symbol of the base type to use when defining these constraints.

-1. `| AwsKmsArn?(arn)` means that this instance `arn`
+1. `| AwsKmsArn?(arn)` means that if we pass the instance `arn` to `AwsKmsArn?`, it MUST return `true`.
-MUST return `true` when passed to `AwsKmsArn?`.
    The `|` can be read as "such that".
    This type can be read
-"An `AwsKmsArn` is an `AwsArn` such that `AwsKmsArn?` is true"
+   "An `AwsKmsArn` is an `AwsArn` `arn` such that `AwsKmsArn?(arn)` is true"

    Instead of a `predicate`
    Dafny will let us use any expression.
    So we could have inlined `AwsKmsArn?`.
    But it is simpler to prove
    that a given base type satisfies some constraints when they are wrapped up in a single `predicate`.

-1. `witness`
+1. `witness`:
-In Dafny, types are generally expected to have some value.
+   In Dafny, some contexts only allow you to use a type if you can prove at least one value of that type exists.
-The `witness` is there to prove to Dafny that a value of this subset type can indeed exists.
+   The `witness` clause is there to prove to Dafny this is true, by providing a sample value.
-You can imagine that this could be valuable in the case of a complicated condition.
-But since in any event Dafny will REQUIRE that we prove any given value is correct, in our case we don't need this.
+   In our case we don't need this.

    `witness *` tells Dafny,
    "Don't worry,
    it doesn't matter whether a value of this type actually exists."

-Dafny also has features
-where you can ask for a value of a given type.
-In these complicated cases
-Dafny may need help to understand how to create such a value.
-And the witness gives Dafny this information.
-Feel free to check out the [witness clauses](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-witness) for more details.
+   Feel free to check out [witness clauses](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-witness) in the reference manual for more details.

 In the meantime,
 let's create a subset type for `AwsKmsResource`